 NATIONAL BIRD ASSOCIATIONS

 FREQUENTLY ASKED QUESTIONS

-- Question: What are some commonly birds seen year round in Arkansas?
+- Question: What are some common birds seen year-round in Arkansas?

 Some of the most commonly seen birds year-round in Arkansas are the Mourning Dove, Belted Kingfisher, Red-headed Woodpecker, Red-bellied Woodpecker, Downy Woodpecker, Northern Flicker, Eastern Phoebe, Blue Jay, and the Tufted Titmouse.